OUR TEAM

 Greg apprenticed at the Cob Cottage Company (with Ianto Evans and Linda Smiley) in 2008, and left that experience feeling passionate about spreading the knowledge and joy of natural building to others.
 He began teaching workshops in central North Carolina in 2009, and then bought rural land and started a homestead with Danielle in 2014.
 This is when we officially began teaching under the Mud Dauber School name, and at our current campus.

 Greg was born and raised in Syracuse, NY.
 Favorite childhood memories involve camping in the Adirondack Mountains, cross-country road trips with his family, drawing/designing tiny living spaces, building with Legos, and endlessly making art.
-During his college years – studying Industrial Design - he became interested in pottery, cooking, thinking about the human/earth relationship, and working/living outdoors.
-All these things ultimately led Greg to cob and natural building.
+He formally studied Industrial Design at Syracuse University.
+While there, he fell in love with the process of design, enjoyed pottery classes, and interned at a small organic farm.
+All of these things were formative in leading him to natural building.

 Danielle - Co-founder, Lead Instructor

-Danielle’s love of building began in childhood, and she spent many weekends at her father’s drafting table.
-Drafting plans, watching how-to building shows, and her parents’ construction projects all sparked a desire to build her own home.
+Danielle’s love of building began in childhood, where she spent many hours at her father’s drafting table, dreaming of one day building her own home.

-Danielle is passionate about sharing the opportunity for people to get hands-on experience through the Mud Dauber workshops, where she focuses on creating a welcoming, ego-free environment where everyone can feel comfortable.
+Danielle is passionate about sharing the opportunity for people to get hands-on experience through the Mud Dauber workshops, where she focuses on creating a welcoming, ego-free environment where everyone can feel comfortable, at any skill level.
 She sees the campus as a place of reciprocal learning, where we can pause our regular routines and dream about what else is possible.
-Danielle believes that working with these natural materials, and accessing our power to create, can be a path towards greater connection- with our selves, each other, and the natural world.

 GUEST INSTRUCTORS: